zerynth/docs-v3/docs/reference/libs/zerynth/zsensors/index.md

-# Sensor
+# Getting Started

-The `Sensor` module allows to automatically configure and create sensor object that easily reads and convert measrues form ADC's sensors.
+The `sensor` module allows the automatic configuration of `Sensor` objects from a simple JSON configuration.
+Sensor objects abstract away the complexity of reading industrial sensors connected to ADC channels of various types: current, voltage, resistive.

-The configuration of the sensor and data for the conversion of the ADC data are given through a `sensors.json` file, put under `resources` folder placed in the same path of the main file.
-The file can have different names, `sensors.json` is the default one.
+The configuration of the sensors is provided as a `sensors.json` file placed under the `resources` folder of a project.

-The `sensors.json` should be structured as follows:
+The `sensors.json` is structured as follows:
 ```
 {
     "sensor_name_1": {